motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 eKeys.animate(keys, time);
 ```

-You can call `eKeys.animate()` with with any number to return the animated value at that time.
+You can call `js›eKeys.animate()` with with any number to return the animated value at that time.
 This allows you to get the value at a specific time, reverse the animation, or play the animation at different speeds.

-Passing the composition time, as `time`, will give you the animation as normal.
+Passing the composition time, as `js›time`, will give you the animation as normal.

 ## Why use eKeys